The Peak Shopping Period for retail sales and for businesses of every measure Is the Holiday Season.

 Now if a user visits that product page 3 times, he’ll start receiving your ads and will come back to complete his purchase.

-2. Identify Right Time for Retargeting
+2. Identify Right Time for eCommerce Retargeting Strategies

 With retargeting, you need to make sure the users see your ad.
 Otherwise, what’s the point of spending money on it?
-Hence, you need to schedule your ads in a way so that nobody misses it.
+Hence, you need to schedule your ads in a way so that nobody misses them.

-But before creating an ad schedule, you must know what’s the perfect time to retarget your audience .
+But before creating an ad schedule, you must know what’s the perfect time to retarget your audience.
 So first identify when you should retarget users with ads.
 Because if you show them ads the next second they exit your website, it will start bothering them.

 Give them 1-2 hours of time or even more and then show them remarketing ads.
-Another thing you can do is to create a common schedule according to your website’s visit frequency.
+Another thing you can do is create a common schedule according to your website’s visit frequency.

 You can use google analytics to check what days and hours of the week get the most engagement.
 To check this, you can simply go to the Homepage of your Google Analytics and there you’ll see it.